dharmab/ksl-bike-sniper/README.md

 # KSL Bike Sniper

-A script for parsing motorcycle listings on KSL.com, and forwarding interesting ones to my email.
+A script for parsing listings on KSL.com, and forwarding interesting ones to my email.
+Originally used for used motorcycles, but has been expanded to allow searching for most of the site.

 ## Configuration

 Configuration is set via environment variables.

+- `CATEGORY`: KSL listing category.
+The default is `Recreational Vehicles`.
+- `SUBCATEGORY`: KSL listing subcategory.
+The default is `Motorcycles, Road Bikes Used`.
 - `MIN_PRICE`: The lowest price to search for, in USD.
 The default is `1000` ($1k).
 - `MAX_PRICE`: The highest price to search for, in USD.
 The default is `100000` ($100k).
 - `ZIP_CODE`: ZIP code where search will be centered.
 The default is `84102` (Temple Square, downtown Salt Lake City).